dojo/docs/dojox/app.rst

       ]
     },
     "repeat": {
-      "type": "dojox.app.view",
-      // model declared at scene/view level will be accessible to this scene/view
+      // model declared at view level will be accessible to this view
       // or its children.
       "models": {
         "repeatmodels": {